 The formal consultation included an online survey between 11 December 2020 and 22 January 2021 on the Council's 'Have your say' website.
-Statutory notices were published in the Nelson Leader on 11 and 18 December 2020 and in the online version of this newspaper at the same time.
-A public consultation meeting was arranged for 15 December 2020.
-This was carried out via an online video conference because of the restrictions that were in place in the school during the COVID-19 pandemic.
+Statutory notices were published in the Burnley Express on 11 and 18 December 2020 and in the online version of this newspaper at the same time.
+A public consultation meeting was arranged for 13 January 2021.
+This was carried out via an online video conference because of the restrictions that were in place during the COVID-19 pandemic.